emarref/HWIOAuthBundle/Resources/doc/resource_owners/shopify.md

 Next configure a resource owner of type `shopify` with appropriate `client_id`, `client_secret` and `scope`.
 This information can be found on the edit page for the Shopify application you just created.

-There are two different ways to configure Shopify for your application:
+There are two different ways to configure Shopify for your application.

+### Single Shop

-1. If your visitors will only ever connect to one explicit Shopify shop, configure your provider as you would any other and you're done:
+If your visitors will only ever connect to one explicit Shopify shop, configure your provider as you would any other and you're done:

 ```yaml